-Ecological Perspectives of Food

-Prerequisite: NUTR 1106 or 1209 or
+Ecological Perspectives of Food Prerequisite: NUTR 1106 or 1209 or permission of the instructor

 A study of the relationship between the availability and consumption of food at both the personal and global level, and the nutritional status of individuals and populations.
 Policies that regulate the functioning of national and international food systems will be examined.
 Laboratory required